thisiskam/capstone-camping/README.md

 # 🚀 Capstone Boilerplate

 A template for building web applications using the PERN (PostgreSQL, Express.js, React, Node.js) stack.

 ## 🏁 Getting Started

 1. **Don't fork or clone this repo!** Instead, create a new, empty directory on your machine and `git init` (or create an _empty_ repo on GitHub and clone it to your local machine)
+   --test by arthur
 2. Add this template as a remote and merge it into your own repository

 ```bash